Evilfisher/433MHzDirectionScanner/README.md

 First step: Upload Sketch and wire the ESP32 according to the selected Pins in the Sketch 1.Start Ingest Server on your computer in a Command prompt or VS Code Studio 2.Start viewer Drawing in a Command prompt with: python .\analyze_signals.py --classify --gap 8000 --classify-window 45 --save-every 1 --bg world_hud.png --bg-alpha 0.18
-3.Plug in ESP32 and let it scan
+3.Power on the ESP32 and let it scan, either power via 5v supply ord usb cable, data is transmitted wireless

 Browse to your Computer/Server IP and watch the dashboard, alternatively you can also watch it on your mobile, just browse to the correct ip